tomato42/tls13-spec/draft-ietf-tls-tls13.md

   has been altered.

 master secret
-: Secure secret data used for generating keys and IVs.
+: Secure secret data used for generating keys.

 MD5
 : MD5 {{RFC1321}} is a hashing function that converts an arbitrarily long